 Learn the basics or get better with your technique in one of the region’s 110 ski schools or from one of the 6,000 ski and snowboard teachers.
 Not only can you benefit from expert ski and snowboarding tips, but also from their knowledge.
 They could tell you, for example, which slope is the best at midday, which runs are less crowded, which huts serve the best food and where to find the best Après-ski vibe.

 Almost everywhere you look in SalzburgerLand’s ski areas you’ll find a plethora of mountain huts all dedicates towards sending hungry skiers back onto the slopes refuelled and raring to go again.
 Delicious and energy-filled cheese dumplings, sausages, every kind of pastry dish imaginable and countless other delights are just waiting to be devoured.

 Vegetarian and vegan oasis

 The region of Hochkönig is a paradise for vegan skiers.
-Down in the valley and up in the mountains countless outlets offer a veritable feast for vegetarians and vegans.
-Sample meat- and fish-free delights on your skiing holiday, such as sesame falafel with hummus or lentil stew with fried onions in mountain huts such as the Steinbockalm (Hochmais/Sinalcobahn), Zachhofalm (Dachegg), Wastlalm (Aberg), Bärmooshütte (Abergbahn) und der Tischlerhütte (Aberg/Schönangerbahn)
+Down in the valley and up on the mountains countless outlets offer a veritable feast for vegetarians and vegans.
+Sample meat- and fish-free delights on your skiing holiday, such as sesame falafel with hummus or lentil stew with fried onions in mountain huts like the Steinbockalm (Hochmais/Sinalcobahn), Zachhofalm (Dachegg), Wastlalm (Aberg), Bärmooshütte (Abergbahn) and in the Tischlerhütte (Aberg/Schönangerbahn)

 Great variety and diversity of activities